vlvagerviwager/protect-your-privacy/README.md

 ## Browser
 * Tor Browser https://www.torproject.org/projects/torbrowser.html.en
+* Brave Browser - "Brave aims to transform the online ad ecosystem with micropayments and a new revenue-sharing solution to give users and publishers a better deal, where fast, safe browsing is the path to a brighter future for the open web." https://brave.com/

 ## Browser plugin
 * Privacy Badger - blocks spying ads and invisible trackers; open source, created by the EFF.
 Focuses on privacy instead of solely ad-blocking.  https://www.eff.org/privacybadger